planck-repl/planck/site/src/dependencies.md

 ## Dependencies

 <img width="100" align="right" style="margin: 0ex 1em" src="img/dependencies.jpg">
 Source executed via Planck can depend on other bootstrapped-compatible libraries.
-To do so, the library must be available either as source on an accessible filesystem, or bundled in a JAR, and included in Planck's classapth.
+To do so, the library must be on Planck's classpath, available either as source on an accessible filesystem, or bundled in a JAR.

 > Planck can consume conventional JARs meant for use with ClojureScript obtained from [Clojars](https://clojars.org) or elsewhere.

+Note that, since Planck employs _bootstrapped_ ClojureScript, not all regular ClojureScript libraries will work with Planck.
+In particular, libraries that employ macros that either rely on Java interop, or call macros in the same _compilation stage_ cannot work.
+But libraries that employ straightforward macros that expand to ClojureScript work fine.

+### Classpath Specification

-Planck's classpath is specified by providing a colon-separated list of directories and/or JARs via the `-c` or `-​-​classpath` argument, or by the `PLANCK_CLASSPATH` environment variable.
+Planck's classpath is specified by providing a colon-separated list of directories and/or JARs via the `-c` / `-​-​classpath` argument, or by the `PLANCK_CLASSPATH` environment variable.
 The default classpath, if none is specified, is taken as the current working directory.

 For example,